C0D3D3V/bbb-dl/README.md

 - It uses a clever approach written in Node.js that can be easily integrated into a bbb server
 - You can use the `--backup` option to feed `bbb-video-download`.

+If someone wants to link another downloader here, which offers e.g. functions that bbb-dl does not offer, feel free to open an issue.

 ### License
 This project is licensed under the terms of the *MIT License*.
 For further information, please look [here](LICENSE).